kristinapototska/translations-app/PR_READINESS_CHECKLIST.md

 **Confidence**: **High**

 **Remaining Items**:
-- Design decision on field removal strategy (can be addressed in PR review)
+- ✅ Design decision on field removal strategy - RESOLVED (basic fields and custom fields use new API)
 - Import verification (should be done during implementation)

 ---